Coronavirus FAQ – newly admitted degree students

 In general, we do not approve deferrals based on financial difficulties.
 However, it is up to each faculty/department to decide whether they will approve deferrals or not, and for what reasons.
 If approved, you will still need to pay the first tuition fee instalment, in order to not lose your place for studies.

 Lund University has one of the largest academic merit-based scholarship programmes in Sweden.
 We are constantly evaluating how we can use these funds in order to help as many students as possible.
 During 2020 and 2021 additional funds have been set aside for scholarships, both hardship scholarships and additional Lund University Global Scholarships.

 Practical questions (flights, arrival, orientation, housing)

 Yes.
 There is a general entry ban for all foreigners entering Sweden from a non-EU/EEA country.
-The entry ban is currently valid until 31 May 2021.
+The entry ban is currently valid until 31 August 2021.
 However, there are exemptions, including exemptions for people coming to study in Sweden.
 Foreign citizens who hold a valid Swedish residence permit, are exempted from the entry ban and Covid-19 negative test requirement.